 Do you think that part of it is that they now no longer look at morning shows as friendly territory outside of "Fox & Friends"?

 For White House officials, yes.
 That's certainly the case.
-I also think that they're not a campaign of persuasion across the country in the way that we normally associated White House to be.
+I also think that they're not in a campaign of persuasion across the country in the way that we normally associated White House to be.
 I think they're in a campaign for their base.
 Also we should mention they have at least two morning shows.
-They have '"Mornings with Maria" [Bartiromo] on Fox Business as well.
+They have "Mornings with Maria" [Bartiromo] on Fox Business as well.

 And nothing can compete with the President's Twitter feed in the morning.